Execut3/django-bigbluebutton/README.md

 A Django Application for better interaction of Django projects with Big Blue Button APIs.

+Features:

+- Create room on BBB and store meeting info in a model for later access
+- Start a meeting
+- End a meeting
+- Create join link for a meeting with moderator or normal access
+- Get meeting report (activity of users in meeting and time log of them)
+- Log each meeting for later access and reportings
+- Create and Delete API Hook on BBB.
+(Will be usefull for example to be notified when user is leaved room from BBB and get noticed in your local service)

 ### Requirements

 To use django-bigbluebutton followingpackages are needed.
 If you don't have them installed, they will be installed automatically.